For those new to this website:

 - Stainless Spoons & Stainless (or glass!)
 Straws for the kids

-It is for this reason I look for the following qualities is cocoa products (to help ensure the lowest lead content):
+It is for this reason I look for the following qualities in cocoa products (to help ensure the lowest Lead content):

 - locally (U.S) made (smaller companies have more pride of ownership and accountability)

 - single-ingredient cocoa products (cocoa nibs or cocoa powder)

 1. are the one to add the dairy products (or non-dairy substitutes), the sugar (or alternative sweetener), the vanilla, the salt, and other ingredients that a cocoa manufacturer might otherwise add, then you have control over these items’ sources — and there is less “machine-ing” of the final product.
 Industrial processing equipment plays a large role in the contamination of foods: Lead often contaminates processed ingredients due to the wear and tear of Leaded-brass machine components (used for their inherent “self-lubricating” quality — a quality needed for machines with lots of moving parts) during manufacturing, so if you limit the products that have been machine-processed (or machine-combined with other ingredients) by

 2. using Lead-free cookware, you automatically reduce the potential amount of Lead in your finished product.